Jack Black Beard Lube Conditioning Shaving Cream

 Gillette Series Shaving Gel Sensitive Skin

 Gillette is a stalwart American brand that has produced many of the default grooming products for American men for over a century.
-This shaving gel has been around in one form or another for decades now and it’s still an effective shaving facilitator and skin protectant.
+Their Shaving Gel Sensitive Skin has been around in one form or another for decades now and it’s still an effective shaving facilitator and skin protectant.
 Don’t buy this expecting it to emerge from the can like the company’s “Foamy” product.
 It’s a gel and needs to be worked into and lathered up on the face, which it will do just fine if you make the effort.

 While you’re not going to get an impressive lather out of this product it will allow you to lean into the shave a bit without having to worry about having red-face all day.